Nanaimo bar: Popularity

+Many 1950s recipes, especially those associated with suburban home cooking, soon lost their popularity.
+Lenore Newman credits the Vancouver caterer Susan Mendleson with maintaining the popularity of the Nanaimo bar by selling them at her Lazy Gourmet Cafe in the 1970s.
+The Lazy Gourmet claims to be the first business to sell Nanaimo bars commercially, and Mendleson further promoted the dessert with three recipes in the official cookbook she oversaw for the Expo 86 world fair in Vancouver.

 The popularity of the bar in Nanaimo led local residents to mobilise to have it voted "Canada's Favourite Confection" in a National Post reader survey.
 In 1985, Mayor Graeme Roberts initiated a contest to find the ultimate Nanaimo bar recipe.
 The recipe submitted by Joyce Hardcastle, a resident of Nanaimo, was unanimously selected by a panel of judges.
 The Nanaimo bar was popularized nationwide after being highlighted as a classic Canadian dessert at Expo 86.